deity-io/falcon-platform-docs/versioned_docs/version-3/payments/methods/features/sort.md

 ## Overview

-The sort order methods are returned from DPSG in can be configured per method, per environment and per country.
+The sort order can be configured per method, per environment and per country.

 ## How to configure sort orders